When you plan to use money that is not yours, you will be paying interest. But no one wants to pay high-interest rates.

-Many people are worried to apply with many companies at the same time because they think that their credit score will be lowered.
-Let’s finally clarify this, because there are still many myths out there.
-When you apply for a loan or for a credit card, lenders have to see your credit report.
+Many people are worried about applying with many companies at the same time because they think that their credit score will be lowered.
+Let’s finally clarify this because there are still many myths out there.
+When you apply for a loan or a credit card, lenders have to see your credit report.
 There are two types of credit pulls: soft and hard.

 Soft credit pulls don’t affect your credit score anyway!

 Hard credit pulls affect your credit score.
-Every hard credit pull cost you some points of your credit score for a few months from the date of the check.
+Every hard credit pull cost you some points of your credit score for a few months from the check date.

 So, what types of credit pull lenders perform?